A Beacon for Freemasonry

 Capital Campaign Projects

-A Capital Campaign has been launched to ensure that the Cathedral will remain an asset to the fraternity and continue to benefit the entire Indianapolis community.
+A Capital Campaign is in the works to ensure that the Cathedral will remain an asset to the fraternity and continue to benefit the entire Indianapolis community.
 Please check back regularly for more information as it develops.